Florida Midland Railway (defunct): Current conditions

 From Clifton to Apopka, the railroad has been abandoned for over 100 years.
 Virtually no trace of this section remains, but parts of the right-of-way were used to construct SR 434.

 From Apopka to Clarcona, the right-of-way is used for the West Orange Trail.

 From Clarcona to Ocoee, the right-of-way is currently owned by CSX Transportation and run by the Florida Central Railroad.

 From Ocoee to Kissimmee, the railroad is abandoned, and some elements remain.

-Stations
+Historic stations

 These are listed from north to south.